timbussmann/timbussmann.github.io/_posts/2023-06-23-assembly-versions.md

 >  At runtime, Common Language Runtime (CLR) looks for assembly with this version number to load.
 But remember this version is used along with name, public key token and culture information only if the assemblies are strong-named signed.
 If assemblies aren't strong-named signed, only file names are used for loading.

 Since I'm not using strong-naming here, the version should not be relevant.
-And indeed, all calls to `Type.GetType` return a result (which is equal to the result of `t1`).
+And indeed, all calls to `Type.GetType` return a result (equal to the result of `t1`).

 ```
 MyLibrary.DemoClass, MyLibrary, Version=2.0.0.0, Culture=neutral, PublicKeyToken=null